-The Learning Journey My First Match It Animal Puzzle
+17. The Learning Journey Animal Puzzles

 Puzzles are a great way to stimulate the brain and teach problem-solving skills as well as patience and perseverance.
 This particular set is a great first puzzle for toddlers, because each piece is designed so that the wrong pieces will never fit together.

 In addition to honing your child’s fine motor skills and improving her ability to focus, this puzzle will build her confidence as she creates correct matches and is rewarded with the image of a cute animal.
 In the process, she will also learn more about animals and color matching.

 This deceptively simple peg board set will actually help improve your child’s hand-eye coordination, visual perception, and fine motor functions.
 As she stacks the 30 colorful pegs in various ways, she can develop color recognition.
 She can also improve her counting, sorting, and patterning skills.
 As she gets older, she can use it to work on basic math.

 The pegs are large, making them easy for small hands to work with, and they fit easily into the 8.5″ square foam board.
 Everything fits into a drawstring storage bag for easy clean-up and travel.
 In fact, this set is great for playing on an airplane!